ROW4/Sync_Blink/README.md

 - **ESP-NOW Protocol:** ESP-NOW is employed to facilitate efficient point-to-point communication between ESP8266 modules.

-- **Blinker Synchronization:** The program allows for the synchronization of blinkers on different vehicles.
+- **Turn Signal Synchronization:** The program allows for the synchronization of turn signals on different vehicles.

 ## Circuit Diagram